Chapter 19.125

 7. Dimensional Requirements.
 The minimum dimensional requirements for parking stalls and aisle widths for standard, compact, and barrier-free parking are provided by the figures at the end of this section.
 The Director is authorized to develop, consistent with this chapter, any additional dimensional or similar standards that may be necessary for implementation of this chapter.

 8. Modifications to Dimensional Requirements.
-Any parking stalls abutting a planter island on the driver or passenger side of the vehicle shall provide an additional 18 inches of stall width above the minimum stall width requirement to provide a place to step other than in the planting bed.
+Any parking stalls abutting a planter island, wall, column or other obstruction on the driver or passenger side of the vehicle shall provide an additional 18 inches of stall width above the minimum stall width requirement to provide a place to step.
 The additional width shall be distinguished by pedestrian walkway pavement striping.
 The parking stall depth requirement may be reduced when vehicles overhang a walkway or landscaped area under the following conditions:

 a.
 Wheel stops or curbs are installed;